 House of Healing

-The House of Healing is a transitional home where people living with and without mental illness live as peers.
+The House of Healing is a emergency respite space where people living with and without mental illness live as peers.
 Eight people live in the home at any given time – four residents and four companions.
 Residents stay from 3-6 months until they find permanent housing.

 The home was conceived of in early 2000 to offer a place of solace and rest to people leaving the hospital after an acute mental health hospitalization.
 It was Plymouth Healing Communities’ first home, and is still at the heart of our mission.
 Unlike many community shelters, the House of Healing offers a home, with individual rooms, home cooked meals, a garden, social outings, and a built in community of companionship.